-Examinations are conducted in accordance with the following rules and procedure:
+Examinations are conducted in accordance with the following rules and procedure $% \left({{{\rm{D}}{{\rm{c}}}}{{\rm{c}}}} \right)$

-- Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination. - Candidates are required to be in their places in the examination room not less than 10 minutes before the time for commencement. - No bag, writing paper, blotting paper, manuscript or book, other than a specified aid, is to be brought into the examination room. - No candidate shall be admitted to an examination after 30 minutes from the time of commencement of the examination. - No candidate shall be permitted to leave the examination room before the expiry of 30 minutes from the time the examination commences. - No candidate shall be re-admitted to the examination room after he has left it unless during the full period of his absence he has been under approved supervision. - 7.
-A candidate shall not by any improper means obtain, or endeavour to obtain, assistance in his work, give, or endeavour to give, assistance to any other candidate, or commit any breach of good order. - 8.
-Smoking is not permitted during the course of examinations. - 9.
-A candidate who commits any infringement of the rules governing examinations is liable to disqualification at the particular examination, to immediate expulsion from the examination room, and to such further penalty as may be determined in accordance with the By-laws.
+1. Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination.

-Under what circumstances are deferred examinations granted?
+2. Candidates are required to be in their places in the examination room not less than 10 minutes before the time for commencement.

-Deferred examinations may be granted in the following cases:
+3. No bag, writing paper, blotting paper, manuscript or book, other than a specified aid is to be brought into the examination room.

-- When a student through illness or some other acceptable circumstance has been prevented from taking the annual examination or has been placed at a serious disadvantage during the annual examinations. - 2.
-To help resolve a doubt as to whether a student has reached the required standard in a subject. - 3.
-To allow a student by further study to reach the required standard in a subject.
+4. No candidate shall be admitted to an examination after 30 minutes from the time of commencement of the examination.

-4. Where a student's progression or graduation is inhibited by his failure in one subject only, a deferred examination may be granted notwithstanding his failure otherwise to qualify for this concession.
+5. No candidate shall be permitted to leave the examination room before the expiry of 30 minutes from the time the examination commences.

-In the Faculties of Arts, Commerce and Law special circumstances apply in the granting of deferred examinations.
-Details in each circumstance are given in the section Faculty Information in the respective handbooks for these faculties, or in the Calendar.
+6. No candidate shall be re-admitted to the examination room after he has left it unless during the full period of his absence he has been under approved supervision.

-Deferred examinations must be taken at the centre at which the student is enrolled, unless he has been sent on compulsory industrial training to a remote country centre or interstate.
-In this case the student must advise the Registrar, on a form available from his school or the Information Desk, the Chancellery, of relevant particulars, before leaving for his destination, in anticipation that deferred examination papers may have to be forwarded to him.
-Normally, the student will be directed to the nearest university for the conduct of the deferred examination.
+7. A candidate shall not by an improper means obtain, or endeavour to obtain, assistance in his work, give, or endeavour to give, assistance to any other candidate, or commit any breach of good order.

-What is a Conceded Deferred Examination?
+8. Smoking is not permitted during the course of examinations.

-A conceded deferred examination may be granted to a student where the mark in the subject is below the standard at which deferred examinations have been granted in the subject but whose overall performance warrants' such a concession.
+9. A candidate who commits any infringement of the rules governing examinations is liable to disqualification at the particular examination, to immediate expulsion from the examination room, and to such further penalty as may be determined in accordance with the By-Jaws.

-Change in the deferred examination system from March 1978
+Abolition of Deferred Examinations

-The system of formal deferred examinations administered by the Registrar's Division will be abolished from 1 March 1978.
-Schools and Faculties may carry out whatever additional assessment may be considered appropriate, including assessment or additional assessment on medical or compassionate grounds.
+The system of formal deferred examinations administered by the Registrar's Division was abolished from 1 March 1978 Schools and Faculties may carry out whatever additional assessment may be considered appropriate, including assessment or additional assessment on medical or compassionate grounds